 The Beard Beasts Verdict

-Fruit has a place in beard growth, but it is not the hero of the story.
-The best fruits for beard growth support skin comfort, circulation, and follicle stability so the beard you can grow comes in sharper, tougher, and easier to manage.
-That is the real win.
+The best fruits for beard growth support skin comfort, circulation, and follicle stability so the beard you are already capable of growing comes in healthier, feels better, and behaves more predictably.
+That is the real benefit.